Cptmeme/ESP-Matter-Daikin-S21/README.md

 I (xxxx) app_main: Commissioning window opened
 ```

 This confirms Matter is initialized and the device is advertising for commissioning over BLE.
-Exit the monitor with `Ctrl+]`.

 ## Commissioning